ameya1232/EvapoScore/RESEARCH_REPORT.md

 All code written manually and error handling/bug fixes by Ameya Meattle from UWC SEA (Singapore).
 The project is available at https://github.com/ameya1232/EvapoScore.git

-Data Collection: Claude AI agents were deployed to retrieve climate data from the Open-Meteo API for 250+ cities worldwide.
-The data collection process involved automated API calls to gather historical weather parameters including temperature, relative humidity, wind speed, and solar radiation for each analyzed location.
+Data Collection: Climate data was retrieved from the Open-Meteo API for 250+ cities worldwide.
+The data collection process involved API calls to gather historical weather parameters including temperature, relative humidity, wind speed, and solar radiation for each analyzed location.

 Special acknowledgment: Climate data for Beirut, Lebanon (33.89°N, 35.50°E) was provided by a WSS scholar from Beirut.
 This cross-WSS collaboration enabled accurate comparison between Mediterranean and tropical climate zones, enhancing the global analysis presented in Section 2.4.